 Adams instituted the seminary method of historical instruction at Hopkins.
 Rather than enduring daily lectures, the graduate students were expected to prepare and discuss original papers on historical and political subjects.
 After 1882, the best of these papers found their way into the Johns Hopkins Studies in Historical and Political Science.
 Started by Adams as a forum for historical research, he edited the series from its institution until his death in 1901.

 Herbert Baxter Adams's own research interests lay in the fields of institutional and international history.
 Adams's interest in international affairs began during his doctoral studies in history and political science at Heidelberg.
-There he studied international law with the renowned Swiss jurist, Johann Kaspar Bluntschli.
+There he studied international law with the Swiss jurist Johann Kaspar Bluntschli.
 Adams's course in international law, which he taught from 1879-1893, owed much to Bluntschli's approach.
 Adams was a popular teacher and his course attracted a number of graduate and undergraduate students, among whom were Albert Shaw, Newton D. Baker and Woodrow Wilson.
-Adams's teaching contributed substantially to the internationalism of his more renowned students.

 Adams's best known monographs, Germanic Origin of New England Towns, Norman Constables in America, and Saxon Tithingmen in America concerned the institutional origins of New England towns.
 Adams theorized that both English and colonial American development owed much to Teutonic institutions.
 As his students investigated local institutions in their own parts of the country, and began to show that the transference of Germanic institutions had not been as encompassing as Adams initially believed, he accepted their findings.
 Although he decreased his emphasis on Teutonic roots, he continued to promote the value of local studies as the key to the development of American institutions.